dabit3/expo-amplify-full-stack-cloud-workshop/README.md

 ?
 Please select from one of the below mentioned services: GraphQL ?
 Provide API name: travelapi
 ?
-Choose the default authorization type for the API: API key ?
-Enter a description for the API key: public
-?
-After how many days from now the API key should expire (1-365): 365 ?
-Do you want to configure advanced settings for the GraphQL API: Yes ?
+Choose the default authorization type for the API: Amazon Cognito User Pool ?
+Do you want to configure advanced settings for the GraphQL API: Y ?
 Configure additional auth types?
-Yes
+N
 ?
-Choose the additional authorization types you want to configure for the API: Amazon Cognito User Pool ?
 Configure conflict detection?
-Yes
+Y
 ?
-Select the default resolution strategy Auto Merge
+Select the default resolution strategy: Auto Merge
 ?
 Do you have an annotated GraphQL schema?
-No
+N
 ?
 Do you want a guided schema creation?
-Yes
+Y
 ?
 What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
 Do you want to edit the schema now?
-Yes
+Y
 ```

+> The schema, located at **amplify/backend/api/travelapi/schema.graphql**, should now be opened in your text editor.

 Update the schema with the following: